centrifugal/documentation/README.md

 ![Centrifugal intro](https://raw.githubusercontent.com/centrifugal/documentation/master/assets/images/intro.png)

-Centrifugal organization is a set of tools to add real-time features on your web site.
+Centrifugal organization is a set of tools to add real-time features to your web/mobile/desktop application.
 It brings together several repositories linked by a common purpose – give you a complete and ready to use solution when you want to add real-time events into your application.

 Chats, real-time charts, notifications, various counters and even games can be built using our instruments – [real-time messaging server](server/README.md), [javascript browser client](client/README.md) and [client API libraries](libraries/README.md) for your favorite language.